 About The Author

-Arlene DiSessa is a senior loan officer with Gustan Cho Associates and contributing associate editor and writer for Gustan Cho Associates Mortgage News.
-Arlene is also a licensed mortgage loan originator based in Sacramento California.
-Arlene DiSessa is not just an expert in California FHA 203k Loans, but is an expert in standard regular FHA , VA, USDA, Conforming, NON-QM Loans, Bank Statement Loans for self employed borrowers, and Jumbo Mortgages.
-Arlene and her team of loan officers in Sacramento California branch office has generated more VA Loans and FHA Loans than any other branch offices of Gustan Cho Associates .
-Arlene originates and funds more FHA and VA Loans than any other licensed loan originator of Gustan Cho Associates Mortgage Group.
-Arlene DiSessa runs training seminar on VA Loans and FHA Loans to realtors nationwide.
+Mike Gracz is the National Sales Manager and is a senior loan officer with Gustan Cho Associates and a contributing associate editor and writer for Gustan Cho Associates Mortgage News.
+Michael Gracz is also a licensed mortgage loan originator based in Sacramento California.
+Mike is not just an expert in California FHA 203k Loans but is an expert in standard regular FHA, VA, USDA, Conforming, NON-QM Loans, Bank Statement Loans for self-employed borrowers, and Jumbo Mortgages.
+Arlene and her team of loan officers in the Sacramento California branch office have generated more VA Loans and FHA Loans than any other branch offices of Gustan Cho Associates.
+Mike originates and funds more FHA and VA Loans than any other licensed loan originator of Gustan Cho Associates Mortgage Group.
+Mike Gracz runs a training seminar on VA Loans and FHA Loans to realtors nationwide.